GENIVI/gdp-test-suite/README.md

 install sshpass you can test against images with passwords - set the environment variable QEMU_USER_SSHPASS to signal this - the password 'root' is assumed.
+If you are using  QEMU_USER_SSHPASS you may need to run (as suggested when you get a Permission denied (publickey,password). error)
+        ssh-keygen -f ~/.ssh/known_hosts -R [127.0.0.1]:5555
+in order to clear known_hosts of any previous build to which you have connected. sshpass cannot use BatchMode so this initial step is necessary.

 If you wish to boot the virtual machine with other options - for example it redirects the ssh port to 5555 - examine the preface to